pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "The greatest comedy is played at the Exchange.
 There ... the speculators excel in tricks, they do business and find excuses wherein hiding places, concealment of facts, quarrels, provocations, mockery, idle talk, violent desires, collusion, artful deceptions, betrayals, cheatings, and even tragic end are to be found."
 --Joseph de la Vega, Confusion of Confusions

+"It is because I know who I am that I realize what I can be one day."
+--Jules Verne, turning down his father's law practice

 "Most thrilling was Hamming's vivid image of *greatness*, and its unapologetic pursuit.
 Not only was it allowable to aim for greatness, it was cowardly not to.
 It was the most inspirational thing I'd ever read.
 ...